RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

 - I'm not a photographer, but I can picture us together.
 - I want to be your gradient descent algorithm, so I can descend on you

+### Publishing Process

+- I want to fuck you till you make less sense than Reviewer 2

 ## Inappropriate

 - (This one was told to me by my research supervisor, who was told this joke herself during her PhD)